OmkarPathak/A-Simple-Note-Taking-Terminal-App/README.md

 # Requirements:

 * For database connectivity, I have used `pymysql` Python module.
-This module is not a built-in and hence you have to download it fromm the PyPI.
+This module is not a built-in and hence you have to download it from the PyPI.
 Execute the following command to install pymysql:<br />
 `pip3 install pymysql`

 * For sending emails you will need the built-in `smtplib`